Examples for the standard conjecture of Hodge type: Introduction

 \subsection{Organization of the paper}

 In \Cref{prelim}, we give an overview of the tools we will be using in the paper, namely we recall the standard conjecture of Hodge type, and we review complex multiplication and motives. \Cref{section_main_result} contains the main result \Cref{main_result} and explains how to deduce \Cref{thm_intro} stated in the introduction from it.
 In \Cref{weil_numbers}, we compute the smallest field containing a power of a given Weil $q$-number, and we give a proof of \Cref{main_result} in \Cref{main_proof}.
-In \Cref{WT}, we define and study the structure of mildly exotic abelian varieties, and in \Cref{proof_nc_com} we sketch the construction of different kinds of examples of mildly exotic varieties.
+In \Cref{WT}, we define and study the structure of mildly exotic abelian varieties.
+In \Cref{relation-representation} we give a result concerning the multiplicative relations between Weil $q$-numbers, and we use it in \Cref{proof_nc_com} to construct different kinds of mildly exotic varieties (among which simple abelian varieties with noncommutative endomorphism ring).